 Majin Proficiencies – Saving Throw:Morale – Skills – Select two of the following: Acrobatics, Athletics, Concealment,Knowledge, or Stealth

 Rubbery Body (Majin Trait) (Body).
 The magical rubber-like material that makes up a Majin’s body is malleable, durable, and robust.
-You don’t have the same type of vital organs normal species do.
+You don’t have the same type of vital organs normal species do and are immune to being Poisoned.
 This allows you to not only receive a large amount of damage, but also heal your own wounds.
 You can recover from extremely grievous wounds, even amputation or dismemberment.
 You gain the following abilities:

 Elastic Regeneration.
 You may spend One Action and 4(T) Ki Points to activate a Healing Surge Maneuver even if you’ve already used your allocated Surge Maneuver.
 If you use this ability of Elastic Regeneration, suffer from the Impediment Combat Condition on your next Combat Roll.